-Even though the Lord Jesus had taught Peter that it is not what goes into a man’s mouth that defiles him but the things that proceed out of a man’s mouth, yet Peter chose to remain under the yoke of the law (Matt.
+Even though the Lord Jesus had taught Peter that it is not what goes into a man’s mouth that defiles him but the things that proceed out of a man’s mouth, Peter chose to remain under the yoke of the law (Matt.
 15:17-20, Gal.
 5:1).

-As seen in the life of Peter, it is absolutely impossible to fully embrace the gospel of the grace of the Lord Jesus Christ without renouncing your allegiance or adherence to vain religion, human philosophy, culture, or tradition that are contrary to the doctrine or teaching of Jesus Christ in the New Testament.
+As seen in the life of Peter, it is impossible to fully embrace the gospel of the grace of the Lord Jesus Christ without renouncing your allegiance or adherence to vain religion, human philosophy, culture, or tradition that are contrary to the doctrine or teaching of Jesus Christ in the New Testament.

-Sadly, Peter chose to submit to the law rather than to walk in the liberty of the grace of the Lord Jesus Christ.
+Sadly, Peter chose to submit to the law rather than walk in the liberty of the grace of the Lord Jesus Christ.

 1 Stand fast therefore in the liberty by which Christ has made us free, and do not be entangled again with a yoke of bondage.